RMerl/asuswrt-merlin/README-merlin.txt

-   - FIXED: DNSFilter clients set to "None" would still be forced through your WAN-configured nameservers, preventing nameservers configured on the clients to work.
+   - FIXED: DNSFilter clients set to "None" would still be forced through your WAN-configured nameservers, preventing nameservers configured on the clients from working.
 Now they will fully ignore the DNSFilter settings.
    - FIXED: The global DNSFilter would sometime not get properly configured in the firewall.
+   - FIXED: When the firewall was disabled, the FORWARD chain policy was still left to "DROP" - changed to "ACCEPT".

 3.0.0.4.374.39 (31-Jan-2014)
+   This version isn't available for the RT-N16 as support for the SDK5 platform is currently broken in the latest GPL sources.

    - NEW: Merged with Asus 374_583 GPL.
 Notable changes:
       * USB hub support
    - NEW: DNS-based filtering.
 Under Parental Control there is